dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 :::

 #### Multi-tab
-As visible in the example, can you also use multiple tabs.
+As is shown in the example, can you also use multiple tabs.

 ## Command line arguments, standard error and exit code
-Now, we will add command line arguments, standarderror and exit code to the testplan.
+Now, we will add command line arguments, standarderror and exit code to the test plan.
-As example, we'll use a fictional exercise where the goal is a simple calculator with integers.
+As an example, we'll use a fictional exercise where the goal is a simple calculator with integers.

 ```yaml
 - tab: "Sum"